miriam-lau/Full_Stack_Project/README.md

 ## Project Design
-myPantry was designed and built in about 2 weeks.

-A [proposal](./docs/proposal/development_README.md) was drafted to with an implementation timeline during the development process.
+A [proposal](./docs/proposal/development_README.md) was drafted with an implementation timeline during the development process.

 A [database schema](./docs/proposal/schema.md) was prepared in addition to the design proposal.

 ## Technology
-myPantry is a single-page application utilizing the Rails framework and the React library.
+myPantry is a single-page application implementing the Rails framework (backend) and the React library (frontend).
 - [Backend Dependencies](./docs/backend_tech.md)
 - [Frontend Dependencies](./docs/frontend_tech.md)